tal32123/StockHawk/README.md

 # StockHawk
-Track your stocks with the Stock Hawk app!
+Track your favorite stocks with the Stock Hawk app!

 ## NOTE: Yahoo API no longer works with 90% of stocks tested